Fluke95/Disease-Spread-Simulation/README.md

 # Welcome

 This model was prepared as an assignment for classes *Multi-agent modeling*.
+It uses `Julia` language, Version 1.1.0

 **NOTE** This is just a simple simulation project, I'm not convinced that it imitates reality well enough, as I don't have specialist knowledge in this subject.